 Restaurant Staff Survey (12 respondents):

-- 35% of restaurants said the majority of their reservations are made through OpenTable or similar app
+- 35% of restaurants said the majority of their reservations are made through OpenTable or a similar app

 - Most restaurants described reservation apps as useful, efficient and an overall good experience